It's Easy to Enrol

 • Identify current trends, facts and fallacies concerning aerobics.

 You should train at least 3 times a week.
-Your heart rate should be raised, and maintained at an elevated level for at least 20 mins each time; and to do this with a suitable warm up and cool down, requires 30 or 35 minutes at least:
+Your heart rate should become elevated, and maintained at elevated for at least 20 mins each sessions.
+To do this with a suitable warm up and cool down, so a training session requires 30 or 35 minutes at least.

-• Alternate days for hard training.
-Excessively hard training on two consecutive days can create excess stress on joints, ligaments & muscles and deplete muscle glycogen levels.
-One very hard session each week is adequate.
-You can train daily, but be sympathetic to how the body feels & do not persist if pain increases or the legs become very heavy (even if it is only a light day).
+• You can train daily, but be sympathetic to how the body feels do not persist if pain increases or the legs become very heavy (even if it is only a light day).
 There is always a danger of over training, just as much as under training!

 Each exercise is composed of a combination of positions which different parts of the body remain in, or move through, over a certain period of time.